 RCSC students find their own internships by attending career fairs and company information sessions.
 Career Fairs are held every Fall and Spring to give students the opportunity to network with company recruiters.
 A robust campus interview program is coordinated by Career Services and additional networking events are offered by the Terry J. Lundgren Center for Retailing.
 Join the TJLC student listserv.

 Once students have secured an internship position, they contact the RCSC Internship Coordinator who approves and oversees the academic component of their experience.
-For more information, please contact Felicia Frontain, RCSC Internship Coordinator.
+For more information, please contact Felicia Frontain, RCSC Internship Coordinator, or visit the Retailing and Consumer Sciences Internship Program page to learn more about internship opportunities.

 Independent Studies are coordinated between the RCSC student and an RCSC faculty member.
 After meeting with the student, the faculty member will decide how many units (if any) the experience will be worth.
 Then an agreement is drawn up and signed by both the student and the faculty member.
 The faculty member will ensure that the student is registered for the units.
 Note: Pre-majors are only eligible for lower division units.
 Majors are eligible for upper division units.